 Parents who could be living with their adult children remain separated by hundreds of miles.

-Sometimes the errors lead to permanent separation.
+In certain situations, the errors can lead to permanent separation.

-The goal is to steer you and your parents away from similar miscues.
+Our goal is to steer you and your parents away from similar miscues.

 What Are The Requirements For Children To File An I-130 Petition For Parents?